 There are good reasons why we don’t build houses like we used to.

 One of the misconceptions of straw bale construction is that the straw bales provide so much insulation that they are a solution in themselves.
 However the straw bale walls, while being classified as a super insulator, represent only part of the equation.
 In TOB 193 February/March 2016, I explained that we are about to build a very small straw bale house in Inglewood, Victoria.
 It is this home that I am using to demonstrate the impact of orientation and double glazing.
-The assessment has been provided by Andrew Mason of Smart Construct so you can be sure that this is an accurate assessment.
+Andrew Mason of Smart Construct provided the assessment, so you can be sure that this is an accurate assessment.

 There is considerable cost involved in upgrading from single glazed to double glazed windows, so I was eager to know the true impact of this upgrade on this small house.
-In this instance the addition of double glazing rather than single glazing along, with the best possible orientation, saw an increase from 6.3 stars to 7.4 stars.
-This is a significant increase in efficiency, particularly considering that the proposed home is only 6 metres wide facing north, so it may be that the impact of double glazing on a full house with the longest face toward north-south could be significantly greater.
+The addition of double glazing, with best possible orientation, saw an increase from 6.3 stars to 7.4 stars.
+This is a significant increase in efficiency, particularly considering that the proposed home is only 6 metres wide facing north.
+It may be that the impact of double glazing on a full house, with the longest face toward north-south, could be significantly greater.